Having no menstrual periods is called amenorrhea.

 Poor nutrition (as may occur in women who have an eating disorder Overview of Eating Disorders Eating disorders involve a disturbance of eating or of behavior related to eating, typically including Changes in what or how much people eat Measures people take to prevent food from being... read more or who have lost a significant amount of weight)

-Radiation therapy or an injury
+Radiation therapy to the brain or a brain injury

 The pituitary gland may malfunction because